Secondary Faculty: 12 September 2025

 Grade 12 Prelim Study Guidelines

-At Parklands College, we believe learning doesn’t stop when the bell rings.
+We believe learning doesn’t stop when the bell rings.
 Some of the most meaningful growth happens outside the classroom through conversations, collaboration, creativity, and curiosity.
 That’s why we’re so excited about our Clubs and Societies programme.

 If you take a walk around the campus during utility or after school, you’ll feel the energy.
 Whether it’s learners deep in strategy during a gaming tournament, sharing ideas in an Interact Club meeting, or debugging code in App Development, there’s a real sense of purpose and passion.
 These clubs are more than just activities; they're safe spaces for learners to explore who they are and what they love.